contactandyc/another-c-library/7_allocator.md

 #endif
 ```

-Objects will typically use the FILE_LINE_MACRO("object_name") when defining the init call as in step 5 above.
+Objects will typically use the STLA_FILE_LINE_MACRO("object_name") when defining the init call as in step 5 above.

 Change stla_timer.c from
 ```c